typemill-resources/register/readme.md

 ```

 That is the whole magic, and yes, this is flexible as hell!
 Again, just check the [documentation](https://typemill.net/forms/field-overview) and create your own special registration form if you want.

+## Updates

+### Version 1.3.0

+* Switch to publicformdefinitions so the admin can define his own forms.
+* Switch to new public forms logic with route and validation.
+* Switch to new security-logic with optional build-in-captcha and google recaptcha.
+* Add a gumroad licence check.
+* Check burner email accounts.
+* Send email domain to admin so he can check spam better.
+* Create a tmp_user in session so other plugins (e.g. subscription) know the username even if user is not logged in yet.
+* Deleted recaptcha from honeypot site.
+* Fixed logic for registersteps, so you can hack before and after each step now.
+* Fixed progress bar for welcome page

+### Version 1.2.0

+* Choose the role for new registered users (requires Typemill Version 1.4.5)

+### Version 1.1.0

+* Added an option to notify the admin when a new user has registered.
+* Added an option to notify the admin when the user has confirmed his account.
+* Removed the _ from the username in the login form after successful optin.